therealcmj/oci-tagging-tool/README.md

 In my blog post above I mention that the bulk API isn't *super* convenient as it requires JSON inputs and only works on one compartment.
 This tool simplifies things quite a bit.

 It lets you:
-* search for resources - wherever they are in the tenancy
+* operate on resources **anywhere** in the tenancy
 * specify an update to be made to their tags
-* see the changes that would be done
+* see the changes that would be done (i.e. dry run)
 * and optionally, actually make those changes

 ## Command Line options

+This tool uses similar command line arguments as many other OCI tools, so it should be familiar to many users.

 ```
 $ ./ott.py